ClusterHQ/flocker/docs/indepth/installation.rst

 .. code-block:: console

-   alice@mercury:~$ sudo yum install @buildsys-build python python-devel python-virtualenv
+   alice@mercury:~$ sudo yum install @buildsys-build python python-devel python-virtualenv libffi-devel openssl-devel

 On Ubuntu or Debian you can run: